6.01 DUTY HOURS POLICY

 6.05 Internal Moonlighting Requirements:

-1. The Resident must submit a written request for approval to internally moonlight by completing the "Request to do Internal Moonlighting" form obtained either from the Program Director, Program Coordinator or from Appendix D in this House Staff Manual.
+1. The Resident must submit a written request for approval to moonlight within Emory Healthcare facilities, Grady Hospital, CHOA hospitals and the VAMC by completing the "Request to do Internal Moonlighting" form obtained either from the Program Director, Program Coordinator or from Appendix D in this House Staff Manual.

-2. In order to be considered for internal moonlighting, the resident must meet the following requirements:
+2. In this section, we address both malpractice insurance and CMS guidelines.
+In order to be considered for internal moonlighting, the resident must meet the following requirements:

 a.
 Residents must agree to obtain a signed contract with the facility and provide a copy of the signed contract to the Program Director.
-The contract must state that the facility will provide professional liability insurance coverage for the moonlighting services and that the resident has received privileges.
-If the facility does not provide insurance coverage, residents must obtain their own professional liability insurance and provide proof of such insurance to the Program Director before moonlighting begins.
+The contract must state that a non – Emory Healthcare facility will provide professional liability insurance coverage for the moonlighting services and that the resident has received privileges.
+If the non – Emory Healthcare facility does not provide insurance coverage, residents must obtain their own professional liability insurance, for no less than limits of $1mm per claim and $3mm in the annual aggregate, and provide proof of such insurance to the Program Director before moonlighting begins.
+Emory’s Liability Insurance Program provides malpractice insurance for residents who moonlight within Emory Healthcare facilities.

 b.
-Internal moonlighting services may occur only in an OUTPATIENT SETTING or in the EMERGENCY DEPARTMENT.
+When residents are moonlighting in one of the hospitals used by Emory’s training programs, i.e., Emory Healthcare facilities, Grady Hospital, CHOA Hospitals and the VAMC, moonlighting services may occur only in an outpatient setting or in the emergency department.
 Federal Medicare regulations are very clear on this point.
 (42 CFR 415.208)

 c.
 Residents must be fully licensed to practice medicine in the State of Georgia.
 A residency-training permit is not a license to practice medicine outside the scope of residency training.